qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   peer-keys: :ref:`pages/tool/generator/generator_config_ref#cache`, :ref:`pages/tool/generator/generator_config_ref#library`

 * **document-root** : File system path to use as the web server's document root.
-Best left empty, so the generator calculates a common root path of all involved %{qooxdoo} libraries.
+Best left empty, so the Generator calculates a common root path of all involved %{qooxdoo} libraries.
 For this to work, your libraries should be collected in the :ref:`"libraries" <pages/tool/generator/generator_default_jobs#libraries>` default job. (default: *""*)
 * **server-port** : The port the server should listen on. (default: *8080*)
 * **log-level** : Log level of the server, ``"error"`` for errors, ``"info"`` for more verbose logging, ``"fatal"`` for no logging. (default: *"error"*)
 * **allow-remote-access** : Whether the web server allows access from other hosts.
 If set to false, access is only allowed from *localhost*.
 This is recommended as the web server might expose a substantial part of your hard disk, including directory indexes. (default: *false*)